-In addition, we generally considered tanned (more orange) skin as healthy, attractive skin—and although we know now that constant tanning isn‘t good for you in the long run, there are still some “healthy,” or “physically fit” connotations that go along with the color orange.
+In addition, Western culture has long considered tanned (more orange) skin as healthy, attractive skin—and although we know now that constant tanning isn‘t good for you in the long run, there are still some “healthy,” or “physically fit” connotations that go along with the color orange.

 Is orange a “girl color” or “boy color?”

-Orange appeals more to men than women, and especially more to younger men.
-It’s viewed as a bold (even brash) and is often the color of fast cars and motorcycles, which also appeal to the male population.
+Orange typically appeals more to men than women, and especially more to younger men.
+It’s viewed as a bold (even brash) and is often the color of fast cars and motorcycles, which also hold a wide appeal to the young male demographic.